elistone/quick_quiz/README.md

-# Quick Quiz
+# Quiz Now

-Quick Quiz is a VueJs version of www.speedquizzing.com - which allows hosting and running quiz's via a web browser.
+Quiz Now is a VueJs version of www.speedquizzing.com - which allows hosting and running quiz's via a web browser.

 ## Project setup